dr-morris-j/logistic-regression-with-sample-data/README.md

-# pytorch model and sample data
+# logistic regression and NBA data

+### About the model

+The logistic regression model is writted in Pytorch.
+The model is untrained but the code for model training and deployment is in place.

+### About the dataset

-NBA Dataset and PyTorch exploration
+NBA Dataset was retrieved from Kaggle.
+It contains team and player information until 2021.

-EDA:

-[scatter plot]

-[confusion matrix]